desertbeetle/githubjob/README.md

 for customer, the final data may need to make available in JSON, XML for integration purpose.
 It is also necessary to add a service endpoint or library for data access.

+### Update Summary
+4/30/21 <p>
+Performance improvement.
+Instead of accessing GitHub Jobs API on every location and language the program can fetch all jobs at each location and match each language in the job description locally.
+It has shown a big improvement of elapsed time from 18 to 2 seconds.